wp-plugins/ad-injection/readme.txt

 = Do I need to have WP Super Cache (or anther caching plugin) installed? =

 No!
 All the features of this plugin will work with no caching plugin installed.
 But if you do have WP Super Cache the dynamic features (ad rotation and enabling ads based on IP address and referrer) will still work.
-And your blog will run a lot faster than with no caching plugin.
-Usually a caching plugin would prevent dynamic plugin features from working.
-Just make sure you choose the mfunc dynamic insertion mode in the Ad Injection settings screen.
+And your blog will (probably) run a lot faster than with no caching plugin.
+Usually caching plugin prevent dynamic plugin features from working - but I've spent a lot of time creating a framework to allow this plugin's dynamic features to work with some of the most common caching plugins.
+Just make sure you choose the mfunc dynamic insertion mode from the Ad Injection settings screen.

 = Will the dynamic features work with other caching plugins? =